MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Remove-AzureRmSqlDatabaseThreatDetectionPolicy.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmSqlDatabaseThreatDetectionPolicy** cmdlet removes the threat detection policy from an azure_2Azure SQL database.
+The **Remove-AzureRmSqlDatabaseThreatDetectionPolicy** cmdlet removes the threat detection policy from an AzureAzure SQL database.
 To use this cmdlet, specify the *ResourceGroupName* and *ServerName* parameters to identify the database from which this cmdlet removes the policy.

 ## EXAMPLES